Sumitkmt946/Task_Managment_web_Application/README.md

 | *Vercel* | Frontend Hosting |

 ---
+## 🛠 Run Locally

+2. Run the Backend (Flask)

+cd backend
+pip install -r requirements.txt python app.py

+The backend will start at http://localhost:5000.

+---

+3. Run the Frontend (Angular)

+Open a new terminal:

+cd frontend
+npm install
+ng serve

+The Angular app will run at http://localhost:4200.

+### ⚙ Prerequisites

+Make sure you have the following installed:

+- Node.js & npm
+- Python 3.8+
+- Git

+---
 ## 🖥 Screenshots (Optional)

 > (You can upload screenshots in your GitHub repo and link them here)